 Santorini is a volcanic island in the heart of the Aegean Sea that has long been a popular destination.
 A crescent-shaped island formed by a massive volcanic eruption approximately 3 600 years ago.

 It left behind a caldera – a large crater filled with water – and a series of smaller islands.
-This eruption, called. a Minoan eruption, is said to have inspired the legend of Atlantis.
+This eruption, the so-called Minoan eruption, is said to have inspired the legend of Atlantis.

 Santorini is a beautiful island with many interesting places to visit.
-Check out the best things to do and see in Santorini.
+Check out the things to do in Santorini:

 No trip to Santorini is complete without a visit to Oia, the island’s most famous village.
 Oia is famous for its postcard-perfect scenery, including the famous blue-domed churches and traditional white cave houses that cling to the caldera cliffs.